huizezhang-sherry/website/content/home/industry_experience.md

 widget = "experience"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2  # Order that this section will appear.

-title = "Industry Experience"
+title = "Working Experience"
 subtitle = ""

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format
 date_format = "Jan 2006"

+[design]
+  # Choose how many columns the section has.
+Valid values: 1 or 2.
+  columns = "1"

 # Experiences.
 #   Add/remove as many `[[experience]]` blocks below as you like.